 - Their, There, They’re

-The best was to catch these errors is to re-read your content and don’t be afraid to Google your way to the right answer.
-I am also a huge fan of Grammarly, a writing app designed to assist in polishing your writing and catching those overlooked mistakes.
+The best way to catch these errors is to re-read your content and don’t be afraid to Google your way to the right answer.
+I am also a huge fan of Grammarly because it's a writing app designed to assist in polishing your writing and catching those overlooked mistakes.

 Commas are a touchy subject.
-A lot of it comes down to preference, especially in the case of the Oxford, also called Serial, commas.
+A lot of it comes down to preference, especially in the case of the Oxford (also called Serial) comma.
 Grammarly staff has said, “Oxford commas are like the Ugg boots of the punctuation world.
 People either love them or hate them or don’t know what they are.”

 Ultimately, there’s no right or wrong answer.
-Figure out what your preferred style is and stay consistent.
+But be sure to figure out what your preferred style is and stay consistent.